KunalDharme/Linux-KeyTrace/README.md

 ---

+## 📜 License

+This project is licensed under the **GNU General Public License v3.0**.
+You are free to **use, modify, and distribute** this software, as long as any copies or derivative works are also licensed under the **GPLv3**.

+> 🛡️ This ensures the project remains free and open for everyone.

+See the full license text in the [LICENSE](LICENSE) file.

+---

 ## 📫 Contact

 For inquiries related to responsible usage, security research, or contributing to the project, please reach out via GitHub.

 ## Author
 Developed by Kunal Dharme.